 Nonnie, on the other hand, could positively influence young people, but her reach would be more among adults who have experienced more of life.
 I believe it is harder to make an impression on, and change the thinking of, people who are older as they have often been influenced by hardship and bad experiences.
 Young people are of an open mindset and embrace change with great passion.
 Older people are cautious and more difficult to shift in their ways.
 Of the two, Nonnie’s job is harder than Wonder Woman’s.

 Robbie: Thank you, Robbie.
-By the way, I have mentored young girls since my eldest daughter was in 3rd grade – so, for about 25 plus years, I’ve molded young minds, believe it or not.
+By the way, I have mentored young girls since my eldest daughter was in 3rd grade – so, for several years I’ve molded young minds, believe it or not.
 Name two favorite INDIE books that you’ve read by RRBC members.